 What are my career prospects?

-This award has been described as ‘mandatory’ by the Department for Education for new SENCos working in the mainstream sector.
+This award, which is accredited by the National Association for Special Educational Needs (NASEN), has been described as ‘mandatory’ by the Department for Education for new SENCos working in the mainstream sector.
 It is also considered as a ‘strongly advised’ qualification by the Department for Education for experienced SENCos in the same sector.
 The qualification is therefore central to career progression for all serving SEN Coordinators in schools.

 How to Apply